FaSidd/Fibonacci/README.md

   - Functional

 # Tests
-Created unit tests with JUnit and integrate Jenkins CI for build and testing
+- Created unit tests with JUnit for each fibonacci
+- Integrated Jenkins CI for gradle build and testing